AnneRubbens/Constraints_Strengthening/README.md

 This repository is a companion to reproduce all examples of the work:

-> [1] Rubbens, Anne, and Taylor, Adrien B. "One-point extensions of function and operator classes."
+> [1] Anne Rubbens, Julien M. Hendrickx, Adrien Taylor.
+"One-point extensions of function and operator classes."

 Date:    February 2025